JezuzLizard/Bonus-Survival-Maps-for-BO2/INSTRUCTIONS - Plutonium.md

 set useBossZombies 1 //set this to 1 to enable bosses (Brutus on Mob/Panzer on Origins) (on by default) set perkSlotIncreaseKills 150 // Set Amount of Kills each player must earn to increase their perk slots (0 turns off this option)
 ```
+Then set the sv_maprotation to the FIRST MAP IN YOUR ROTATION.
+This is important.
+Only the first map goes into sv_maprotation.
+The mod does the rest of the work.
+If you set the wrong map in sv_maprotation, the mod will fix itself for you after the first game ends.

 # How to install/launch solo
 https://www.youtube.com/watch?v=nWcWPGfl7pA